stefano-meschiari/GACD_CourseProject/README.md

 3. [A code book](CodeBook.md), which describes the data, the variables in the final dataset, and each analysis step to go from (1) to (2).

 ## Running the analysis
 To run the analysis, clone this repository, cd to it, then run the script run_analysis.R.
+The analysis is detailed in the code book (each step is also commented in the R script).

 <hr>
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.